UBC-MDS/532_G11/reports/proposal.md

 Now imagine the following usage scenarios:

 Jack is a movie lover who loves watching and reviewing movies in his spare time.
-He's always on the lookout for new movies to add to his watchlist and is always interested in discovering cool movies he never watched before.
+He's always on the lookout for new movies to add to his watch list and is always interested in discovering cool movies he never watched before.

 One day, Jack discovers the raw IMDB dataset, which contains a vast collection of movie information, including ratings, reviews, and other relevant data.
 But he has no technical skills and it is hard for him to process the raw data.
 Luckily, he has found out our dashboard for IMDB.